Adam Enfroy Logo

 You can also use email marketing software to reach people who haven’t registered yet.

-As such, your target audience should be top of mind when crafting your email copy.
+Your target audience should be top of mind when crafting your email copy.

 What will resonate with them?